 The Netherlands is an increasing international study destination for many students due to the high quality of education.
 Visa requirements depend on whether the student is an EU/non-EU citizen

-Citizens of the EU, the EEA and Switzerland do not need a student visa or resident permit to enter the Netherlands.
-However, if you plans to stay long term, you must register with the municipality as soon as possible after you have arrived.
+Citizens of the EU, the EEA, and Switzerland do not need a student visa or resident permit to enter the Netherlands.
+However, if you plan to stay long-term, you must register with the municipality as soon as possible after you have arrived.

 You are obliged to obtain a residence permit to study in the Netherlands if you are a citizen of a non-EU/EAA country or Switzerland and are planning to stay in the Netherlands for more than three months.
-It is very important to arrive to the Netherlands with the correct visa; if you arrive on a short stay visa you won’t be able to apply for a resident permit.
+It is very important to arrive in the Netherlands with the correct visa; if you arrive on a short stay visa you won’t be able to apply for a resident permit.
 The residence permit has to be applied for within five days of arriving in the Netherlands.

 Upon successful completion of your program of higher education in the Netherlands, you may apply for a residence permit valid for five years.
 To do this, you must have a contract of employment.

 Short stay visa

 For a stay of fewer than three months, a visa may be required, depending on your nationality.
 You can find information and advice on what is required of you on nuffic.nl, or by contacting your local Dutch consulate or embassy.

 lONG TERM VISA

 For a stay exceeding three months, you need a provisional residence permit, (“Machtiging tot Voorlopig Verblijf”, abbreviated as “MVV”), unless you are a citizen of an EU/EEA member country, Australia, Canada, Japan, Monaco, New Zealand, the US, and Switzerland.
 This requirement applies to citizens of all other countries.
 The MVV allows you to enter the Netherlands; however, you must apply for a Residence Permit on arrival.

 You will be granted a provisional residence permit under the following circumstances:

 - You have a valid passport

 - You have sufficient financial means

 - You are not a danger to public order or the national security of the Netherlands

 - The required fees are paid